-Today we’ll start a multi-part series showing how I deal with lighting problems in a portrait, and how I use Topaz Adjust to add drama and impact to my portraits.
-I’ll also show you some photomanipulation (photo compositing) techniques, and then we’ll bring the composite into Painter, to create the painting shown above.
+This tutorial will deal with lighting problems in a portrait and how I use Topaz Adjust to add drama and impact to my photographs.
+I’ll also show you some photo manipulation (photo compositing) techniques, and then we’ll bring the composite into Painter to create the painting shown above.
 The layer mask technique I’ll show you here is similar to the one in this article, where the goal was to darken one side of the face in a straight-on portrait.
-In this new tutorial, the technique is one you can use when a photo was taken outdoors in bright sunlight.
+In this tutorial, the technique is one you can use when a photo was taken outdoors in bright sunlight.
 It can also be used to help reduce the effect of a bright flash photo.
-I use this technique all the time to adjust lighting.
-In photomanipulation, it’s very helpful when combining images taken in different lighting situations, to give them consistent lighting.
+I use this technique all the time to adjust the lighting.
+In photo manipulation, it’s beneficial when combining images taken in different lighting situations to give them consistent lighting.

-The original photograph being used here comes from a member of the wonderful deviantArt community, Tigg Stock.
-You can get a copy of the image here, if you’d like to follow along.
-This photo was taken outdoors, and the subject is too brightly lit on one side, and too dark on the other side.
+This photo was taken outdoors, and the subject is too brightly lit on one side and too dark on the other side.
 To make matters worse, the subject is squinting.
 We’re going to correct all three problems in Photoshop.
-So let’s open it in Photoshop, and make sure the layers palette visible.
+So let’s open it in Photoshop and make sure the layers palette visible.

 Turn the Sky Black